Carrollian manifolds and null infinity: A view from Cartan geometry: Introduction/Summary

-There is an essential difference with the previous model: The appearance of $\SO\left(3,1\right)$, the conformal group of the two-sphere, means that this second model is only equipped with a \emph{conformal} Carrollian geometry \cite{duval_conformal_2014-1}.
+The stabiliser now is a combination of rotations, Carrollian boosts and dilatations, corresponding to $\bbR^* \times \ISO\left(2\right)$, in semi-direct product with Carrollian special conformal transformations $\bbR^3$.
+There is an essential difference with the previous model: The appearance of $\SO\left(3,1\right)_0$, the conformal group of the two-sphere, means that this second model is only equipped with a \emph{conformal} Carrollian geometry \cite{duval_conformal_2014-1}.
 This well-known fact is related to the appearance of the BMS group \cite{duval_conformal_2014, ashtekar_geometry_2015, ciambelli_carroll_2019,prabhu_twistorial_2021} as symmetries of asymptotically flat spacetimes.
 On top of being conformally Carrollian, the model for null infinity \eqref{Introduction: Null infinity} is equipped with a Poincaré operator \cite{herfray_asymptotic_2020}: this is a differential operator $\cP$ acting on densities and generalizing the Möbius operator of two-dimensional conformal geometry \cite{calderbank_mobius_2006,burstall_conformal_2010}.
 This operator essentially corresponds to the possibility of defining (generalised) good-cut equations \cite{newman_heaven_1976,adamo_generalized_2010}.
 In the spirit of \cite{duval_carroll_2014} the data $\left(\scrI \to \gS, [n^{\mu}, h_{\mu\nu}],\cP\right)$ will be called strongly conformally Carrollian.
 As we will recall in our second section, strongly conformally Carrollian geometries are in one-to-one correspondence \cite{herfray_asymptotic_2020} with Cartan geometry modelled on \eqref{Introduction: Null infinity}.
+We will in fact recover these results from a more general (as compare to \cite{herfray_asymptotic_2020}) first order formalism that will encompass previous results and allows for a closer comparison with GHP-type formalisms \cite{geroch_spacetime_1973,frauendiener_new_2021,barnich_coadjoint_2021} and closely related Ehresmann connections \cite{campoleoni_two-dimensional_2019,ciambelli_carroll_2019,ciambelli_carrollian_2019,ciambelli_gauges_2020}.

 To further compare similitudes and differences between \eqref{Introduction: Carroll dS} and \eqref{Introduction: Null infinity}, it is instructive to introduce a third homogeneous Carrollian manifold with topology $\bbR \times S^2$: